 We believe in paying for performance with clear reward policies and have a longstanding commitment to equal pay for equal work.

-Our compensation structures are intended to be gender neutral, with any pay differences between employees in similar jobs fairly reflecting levels of individual performance and skill.
 In the UK, we published our first Gender Pay Gap Report (PDF | 5MB) at the end of 2017, ahead of the regulatory requirement to publish in April 2018.
+We published our second Report (PDF | 4MB) in January 2019.
 Our no discrimination principle is set out as one of five principles in our Framework for Fair Compensation (PDF | 449KB).